 Our spectroscopy kits are adaptable to most tunable lasers with user-supplied feedback mechanisms.
 While our standard kit is designed to accept PM fiber-coupled sources, we can also offer kits for free-space input.
-We can also offer assembly services upon request.
-To discuss these and other custom options, please contact us at email@example.com.
+In addition, we offer assembly services upon request.
+To discuss these and other custom options, please contact us at firstname.lastname@example.org.

 DAVS Kit Contents

 The complete setup can fit on a single breadboard, either a 10" x 12" breadboard for imperial setups (Item # MB1012) or a 250 mm x 300 mm breadboard for metric setups (Item # MB2530/M), each sold separately.